 LARGEMOUTH BASS, WALLEYE, REDBREAST SUNFISH, AND BLUEGILL

 Among the six reservoirs in the Tallulah River system, Lake Tugalo supports the most abundant largemouth bass population.
-Small bass in the 10 to 14-inch size range are plentiful but anglers will also enjoy occasional catches of bass greater than 4 lb.
+Bass in the 12 to 14-inch size range will be very abundant this year and an occasional 4+ lb largemouth will take the bait from time-to-time.

 From December through March, largemouth bass find security among the submerged branches of fallen trees that are scattered along Lake Tugalo’s steep, undeveloped shoreline.
 Fishing the trees with wacky rigged Senko worms, pig & jig combinations and live baits are effective cold water tactics.